biavarone/free_text_tagger/README.md

-# Free Text Tagger
+# TexTa
-This repository contains all scripts to extract contextual information from a free text.
+TexTa is a tagger that extracts contextual information from free text.

 Given a free text, the script is able to extract information about 4 categories: activities, emotions, interactions and places.
 For each of these categories there is a dictionary, which contains a list of sub-categories.